IFDAPAC is the voice of foodservice distributors in the political process and is an important part of IFDA's government relations effort.

 Through IFDAPAC, foodservice distributors can help elect legislators who share our pro-business outlook.
 Just as importantly, it helps to build an IFDA "brand identity" in Washington.
 Supporting our allies in Congress is a crucial part of creating a strong Washington presence.
 By contributing to IFDAPAC, you are helping enhance recognition and opportunity for our industry.

-We are required by federal law to obtain your permission before soliciting you or your colleagues for contributions.
-Your company may only authorize one trade association per year to solicit federal PAC donations.
+IFDAPAC is required by federal law to obtain a Member Company's approval before soliciting its key employees and other personnel for contributions.
+Also, your company may only authorize solicitation by one trade association political action committee that supports federal candidates in any calendar year.
 To access a printable authorization form, click here.